bneutra/enviroform/README.md

 ## Background

 The Terraform CLI can be used with a wide variety of workflows.
-Out-of-the-box, you can get something deployed very quickly with a `terraform init` and a `terraform apply`.
+Out of the box, you can get something deployed very quickly by running a `terraform init` and a `terraform apply`.

-This python script wraps `terraform init` and `terraform <command>``` and enforces a file organization of terraform config and variables files that facilitate doing deploys in muliple cloud acounts, multiple regions, multiple environments.
+`enviroform.py` facilitates doing deploys in muliple cloud acounts, multiple regions, multiple environments.
+It wraps `terraform init` and `terraform <command>`, dynamically including the appropriate .tfvars input files that are needed.
+It establishes a pattern of organizing your terraform config and .tfvars files that is well-suited to a large cloud footprint.

-It reflects how I've used terraform in fairly large production environments in the past few years putting a heavy emphasis on modularity and an infrastructure-as-code philosopy.
-Note: Terraform Cloud is a service that solves these problems (and more).
+Note: This script reflects how I've used terraform in large organizations over the past few years.
+However, things are ever-evolving. e.g. Terraform Cloud is a service that solves these problems (and more).
 This tool is oriented toward enhancing the experience of using Terraform CLI.

 ## Concepts